ae-dschorsaanjo/lipu-lili-pi-toki-pona/nasin pi jan Sotan.md

 - En-dash `–` or two hyphens `--`, if the direct dialog _begins after line break_, or after an _inline indirect dialog_;
 - En-dash `–` or two hyphens `--`, if the direct dialog _followed by an indirect dialog_.

+I will use the terms "en-dash" and "two hyphens" interchangeably.

 __Example:__

 ona li toki e ni: "mi wile tawa weka!" mi sona e ni: jan li apeja e ona.